 A fast solution was needed for both product delivery and installation.

 - The 115kV line runs parallel to the Right-of-Way of Commuter Railroad tracks and next to Interstate I-95.
-Because no modifications can be made on or near the tracks during regularly scheduled commuter service, installation was required to be done outside of the morning rush hour.
+Since no modifications can be made on or near the tracks during regularly scheduled commuter service, installation was required to take place outside of the morning rush hour.

 - Circuit outages are difficult enough in the congested Northeast.
-Taking the railroad's main commuter line out for maintenance longer than the allotted 1 hour outage window was not an option.
+Disabling the railroad's main commuter line for maintenance longer than the allotted one hour outage window was not an option.
 An additional complication to the installation was that the operation of the main communication trunk line was integrated into the 115kV OPGW static line.
 This required the Utility & Railroad protocols to provide redundancy box grounding around the area where the work was being performed.

 - A splice failure would put thousands in the New England region out of power.

 The contracting company was very familiar with DMC Power products and recommended us for our fast turnaround on made-to-order fittings and the engineering & field support that would be provided throughout this time sensitive project.

 A conference call was held on February 22nd between the Utility Engineering Department and DMC Power's Engineering Manager, Full Tension Product Manager, Area General Manager and Territory Manager to understand the scope and requirements of the project.
 Three remedial options were discussed:

 - Cut out the existing jumper conductor and failed splice and replace with two DMC Power loop splices.
 This option proved concerning given the short length of tail conductor from the bolted shoe and the unknown “heat affected” zone of the conductor